noynaert/csc274handouts/Unit_01_ConnectingAndPasswords/Unit_01_012_Putty (Optional).md

 * Get 64-bit version,  putty-64bit-0.71-installer.msi
       * (The 0.71 might change)

-After installing, type turing.cs.missouriwestern.edu in the Host area.
+After installing, type woz.csmp.missouriwestern.edu in the Host area.

 There are ways to refine Putty.
 They will be shown in the accompanying video.